Skip navigation

 It’s natural to assume that a system that uses UV light is potentially harmful.
 After all, it’s UV light that causes sunburns and skin cancer.
 However, the UV lights are installed in your home’s ductwork or air handler.
 As air circulates through the system, it passes by the UV light.
 Homeowners can rest assured that these systems are perfectly safe and that there is no risk of exposure to the UV light.
 In fact, hospitals and industrial settings have used these systems for years.

 When you’re deciding which IAQ systems to have installed in your home, consult with a team of experts that hold certifications from the EPA and NATE.
 That’s us!
 With our advanced certifications, you can rest assured that we are highly trained and ready to pass on our knowledge about IAQ systems.
+Our certified team can identify any improvable point in your HVAC system to optimize indoor air quality.
 Not only that, but our continued certification training requires our Obie Service Technicians to stay abreast of the latest innovations in IAQ technology.
+Families in Natick, MA turn to our certified team to ensure their indoor environments are healthy, safe, and pollutant-free.

 What Is EPA Certification?